 All three stories will appear in 13 Claws – and we welcome Mary, Rosalind and Marilyn to a life of crime…writing!

-Judging of the stories will be done blind by a committee.
-All personal identifiers must be removed from the header, footer and body of the story submission.
+Judging of the stories was done blind by a committee.
+All personal identifiers were removed from the header, footer and body of the story submission.

 Rules of Submission:

 - The story must be about a crime, either solving it or trying to prevent it from happening.

 - An animal must be central to the story.
 Any animal is allowed: for example, a cat, dog, rabbit, bear, snake, even a dragon or other mythical beast.
 The writer’s imagination is the only limit.
 The animal must be a main character or pivotal to the plot.
 In other words, if the animal was taken out, there would be no story.

 - Writers must not have had a work of prose crime fiction published (i.e. short story, novella or novel) in either print or electronic form.
 Writers whose stories appear on their own personal blog(s) and writers who have had poetry, non-fiction newspaper or magazine articles or non-fiction books published are allowed to submit a story for this contest.